• Skip to primary navigation

 Maltesers Rocky Road

-07/12/2018 by thebakingexplorer 15 Comments
+07/12/2018 by thebakingexplorer 19 Comments

 Jump to Recipe Jump to Video Print Recipe

 Even though I always knew Maltesers were a pretty fabulous chocolate treat, I've been really overwhelmed by how much you all loved my Maltesers Fudge recipe and how many of you made it.
-So I'm treating you to another Maltesers recipe seen as it's Christmas - Maltesers Rocky Road!
+So I'm treating you to another Maltesers recipe - Maltesers Rocky Road!
 It's an easy no bake chocolate treat, packed with malted milk biscuits, marshmallows and Maltesers of course.
 I also added in Malteser Teaser chocolate, but this is optional.
 This Maltesers Rocky Road is so chocolatey and extra crunchy with all the Maltesers in it.
 It's such a yummy treat!

 How to make Maltesers Rocky Road

 Start by melting both chocolates, the golden syrup and butter together in a pan on a low heat.
 Then leave the mixture to cool for 10 minutes.
+Prepare the fillings and stir them together in a mixing bowl.

-Prepare the fillings in a bowl, then mix about two thirds of the melted chocolate into the bowl of fillings until well coated.
+Mix about two thirds of the melted chocolate into the bowl of fillings until well coated.
 Then pour it into the tin and press it down.
 Pour the remaining melted chocolate mixture on top and fill in any gaps.
+Decorate the top with Maltesers and extra Malteser Teasers or buttons.
+Put it in the fridge to set for a few hours, then chop it up into slices ready to be devoured!

 Maltesers Rocky Road